ePSIC-DLS/particlespy/docs/segmentation.rst

 This returns a segmentation mask of the image.
 This can be carried out for a sequence of images using ``ClusterLearnSeries``.

-In future versions this will most likely be updated to be selected via a GUI or with a list of presets.
+In future versions, this will most likely be updated to be selected via a GUI or with a list of presets.

 Trainable Segmentation
 ----------------------

-Using the Segmentation User Interface trainable segmentation can be performed using the 'Training' tab in the the top bar.
+Using the Segmentation User Interface, trainable segmentation can be performed using the 'Training' tab in the the top bar.

 .. image:: _static/TrainUI.png
     :align: center